tlee817/amex-credit-score-classification/README.md

   3. Generate a credit standing prediction (Poor / Standard / Good) for each month with probability indicators.

 - **Predict From New Data** : Use this when evaluating a hypothetical or newly onboarded customer by filling out a short form (age, income, debts, counts of cards/loans, etc.).
+- **ml_pipeline_notebook** : Consists of the machine learning pipeline from data preprocessing to model training & evaluation.

 ---